Photographer Resources

 Read guide

-Bib Detection in MotoGP Photography — How AI Solves Extreme Lean Angles
+Bib Detection in MotoGP Photography — How AI Reads Fairing Numbers

-MotoGP fairing numbers compress at 60° lean angles, riders hide numbers, multiple classes overlap.
-Here's how AI vision reads numbers where OCR can't see them.
+MotoGP fairing numbers compress at extreme lean, riders hide them, and three classes overlap.
+Here's how AI vision plus your start-list reads numbers OCR can't.

 Read guide

-CSV Integration in F1 Photography — How AI Solves It
+CSV Integration in F1 Photography — Matching Car Numbers

-F1 entry lists change between races, wildcard drivers are added late, and team names shift due to sponsorship.
-Here's how to match AI-detected car numbers to official FIA data automatically.
+F1 entry lists change late, wildcards get added, and team names shift with sponsorship.
+Here's how to match detected car numbers to your own start-list CSV.

 Read guide